pcasaes/kafka-workshop/README.md

     127.0.0.1 workshop-kafka

-At any moment the kafka docker can be reset with this command
+At any moment the kafka docker can be reset with this command (but don't do this now!)

     docker-compose rm -svf